My 9 tactics to easily get UX/UI design freelance clients

 The one book that I feel explains how sales works better than any other is Alex Hormozi's $100M offers.

-For me being a good designers was not enough.
-In fact I'm only a decent one, there are people out there easily 100x better than me.
+To have a successful freelance career, being good at your craft is not enough.
+Personally I'm a decent designer, there are people out there easily 100x better than me.
 What helped me breakthrough was learning to be lethal at selling myself and my services.

-Obsess yourself on the topics of sales and marketing and the success, I believe, is guaranteed.
+Obsess yourself on the topics of sales and marketing and success, I believe, is guaranteed.

 Having laid the ground to how I see sales and the 3 common issues why freelancers can't get enough income, join me as I unveil my process of getting new clients whenever I want.